alexapostolu/night/README.md

 print(number);
 ```

 There's still a lot to be done though.
-Here are the things I'm working on:
+Here are the things I'm working on (in order):

 - new operators: `+=`, `-=`, `/=`, `*=`, `%=`, `<`, `>`, `<=`, `>=`
-- predefined functions and small libraries
+- more predefined functions and small libraries
-- function definitions and overloading
+  - right now, the only predefined function is `print()`
 - loops and arrays
 - user input
+- "include" thingy like in C++
+- function definitions and overloading
 - more support for expressions

+---

+**Progress Updates**

+I recently finished fixing all (hopefully all) the bugs, and now I'm on to testing and cleaning.
+It should be done by this weekend, and that would actualy be `v2.0`!
+Then I'll start to work on the list above.